bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Researcher

-Once during the downtime phase, before spending any ⛁, you gain ⛁ this round for research only.
+Once during downtime, before spending any ⛁, you gain ⛁ this round for research only.
 You may spend this ⛁ on any available research at any location.
 If there are no available research tracks, add one to any location and spend the bonus ⛁ on the added research.

 ## Seafarer

-~~You sailed on a seagoing vessel for years.
-In that time, you faced down mighty storms, monsters of the deep, and those who wanted to sink your craft to the bottomless depths.
-Your first love is the distant line of the horizon, but the time has come to try your hand at something new.~~

 For years, you spent your time on a seafaring vessel, braving powerful storms, sea monsters, and enemies who sought to sink your ship to the bottom of the ocean.
 Although your passion has always been for the far-off horizon, you now feel the urge to venture out and try something different.